ameliafoley/AF-Microplastics-2022/README.md

  - Having issues with figuring numbering in the `Manuscript.Rmd` word doc output; also trying to customize style output to fit certain publishing requirements
  - Not seeing super obvious relationships between outcome/predictors - unsure about the quality of modeling I'll be able to produce (?)
  - Still need to write up a section on data processing/wrangling to include in the manuscript (with main code in the supplementary file)

+# Project Part 4: Completing Analysis
+I have performed a series of models with my data, including random forest, decision tree, and LASSO.
+I have determined that LASSO is the best of the three models, though it's performance is only marginally better than the null model performance.

+I have made additions to my background section/writing component.
+I have also included watershed maps with sample sites, color-coordinated based on level of microplastic concentration.
+I have a map for each season, but am still working on how to include them in the `Manuscript.Rmd` file.

+There is now a `Supplement.Rmd` file where I have begun to add some EDA figures, and will continue to add as I refine my manuscript.

+Areas I know that I still need to work on are:
+ - Demonstrating the results of my modeling/analysis (from `modeling.Rmd` and `land_model.Rmd`) in my manuscript.
+Basically, interpreting the models (not just comparing them).
+ - Improving aesthetics for my current EDA and other figures
+ - Writing out explicitly the analysis results in my manuscript
+ - Combining many of my Markdowns and scripts together to make my project more accessible for reproducing
+ - Fixing figure numbers in manuscript

 # Reproducing this project